 Dividends and buybacks can temporarily enhance the perception of a company's value because they can give a short-term boost to a company's share price and earnings per share.
 But there are downsides to the short-term gain: S&P 500 Index firms spent almost $1 trillion on share buybacks and dividend payments in the twelve months ended September 15, 2015, which was a record for a one-year period.

 The disturbing trend is that U.S. corporations have been increasingly funding their dividend and buyback programs with debt, so it's no coincidence that U.S. corporate debt hit a record high in 2015.
 Investors, then, would do well to pay more attention to overall leverage levels and ask the following two questions:

 1 Are these programs funded at the expense of future growth?

 2 From a valuation perspective, have investors been rewarding companies for taking on more debt?

 The opportunity between value and quality

 Investors have a tendency to overpay for companies perceived to be engaged in exciting ventures.
 By the same token, investors tend to undervalue perfectly good businesses with robust business models if these firms are perceived to be decidedly less exciting.
 We believe this tendency represents an opportunity to purchase quality companies at attractive relative valuations.
-It is during challenging moments like this—when the macro outlook is weak, valuations are questionable, and margins are stretched—that we believe high-quality companies are able to distinguish themselves from the pack.
+It's during challenging moments such as this—when the macro outlook is weak, valuations are questionable, and margins are stretched—that we believe high-quality companies are able to distinguish themselves from the pack.

 1 FactSet, 4/15/16.